vercel/next.js/errors/static-dir-deprecated.md

 #### Possible Ways to Fix It

-Rename your `static` directory to public and update any URLs pointing to these files to not have the `/static` prefix
+You can move your `static` directory inside of the public directory and all URLs will remain the same as they were before

 **Before**

 ```sh
 static/
   my-image.jpg